Connect with others who understand.

 Other Health Conditions

-Living with other health conditions —including the PsA, fibromyalgia, or chronic fatigue syndrome — can affect your sleep quality and contribute to fatigue.
+Living with other health conditions — including psoriatic arthritis, fibromyalgia, or chronic fatigue syndrome — can affect your sleep quality and contribute to fatigue.

 6 Strategies for Managing Fatigue With Psoriasis

-If fatigue is interfering with your daily activities, talk to your dermatologist or health care provider.
-Your doctor may need to run tests to determine if another issue is causing your fatigue.
-After determining the cause, your doctor may recommend certain changes — such as adjusting your psoriasis treatment or lifestyle habits — to help get your fatigue under control.
-Be sure to speak with your doctor before trying any new therapies.
+If fatigue is interfering with your daily activities, talk to your dermatologist or healthcare provider.
+Your doctor may need to run tests to figure out if another issue is causing your fatigue.
+After determining the cause, your doctor may recommend certain changes to help get your fatigue under control.
+These may include adjusting your psoriasis treatment plan or making lifestyle changes.
+Talk with a healthcare professional before trying any new therapies.

 1. Talk to Your Doctor About Medications

-If your doctor suspects that your fatigue is resulting from a psoriasis medication, they may recommend changing your treatment.
+If your doctor thinks your fatigue is caused by psoriasis medication, they may recommend changing your treatment.
 Let your doctor know if you notice any changes in your fatigue levels after changing medications, adjusting your dosage, or starting a new psoriasis treatment.
-You can work with your doctor to find a medication or combination of treatments that keep your psoriasis under control while lessening fatigue.
+Work with your doctor to find a medication or treatment option that keeps your psoriasis under control while reducing exhaustion.

 2. Get Active

-Although fatigue may make physical activity seem impossible, getting regular exercise can actually boost your energy levels.
+Although fatigue may make physical activity seem impossible, getting regular exercise can boost your energy levels.
 A 15-minute walk can have a positive impact on your energy levels.
 The most important thing is to stick to it — rather than aiming for intense physical activity, start slowly and work toward building a consistent exercise routine.
-Weight gain from lack of exercise can worsen arthritis symptoms.
+Exercise can help you maintain a healthy weight, which may help lower inflammation.

 3. Modify Your Diet

-Eating a nutritious diet may help keep fatigue at bay.
-Try to avoid fatty foods as much as you can, instead opting for lean protein, whole grains, and fresh fruits and vegetables.
-Some foods such as tomatoes, olive oil, leafy green vegetables, almonds, salmon, and strawberries have anti-inflammatory properties.
+Eating a balanced diet may help keep fatigue at bay.
+Try to avoid fatty foods as much as you can.
+For a healthy psoriasis-friendly diet, opt for lean protein, whole grains, and fresh fruits and vegetables.
+Some foods — like tomatoes, olive oil, leafy green vegetables, almonds, salmon, and strawberries — have anti-inflammatory properties.

 Eating fresh, homemade food instead of prepackaged food is also a healthier option.
-Try not to eat food late at night, especially those that are particularly heavy or rich.
+Try not to eat late at night, especially foods that are particularly heavy or rich.

 If dietary issues are contributing to your fatigue, your doctor may refer you to a licensed dietitian.
 This specialist can create a diet plan with the right nutrients for your needs.